myoortcloud/edx-platform/docs/en_us/course_authors/source/releasing_course/course_launching.rst

 students.
 This chapter includes a :ref:`Course Launch Checklist` to use as a model for your schedule of activities.

 To help you communicate to the course staff or to all course participants before the course launches and while it is running, you can send email messages from the Instructor Dashboard.
 See :ref:`Bulk Email`.
-This chapter also includes a set of :ref:`Example Messages to Students` that you can use as guidelines when you write your own email messages.
+This chapter also includes a set of :ref:`example messages to students<Example Messages to Students>` that you can use as guidelines when you write your own email messages.

 .. _Course Launch Checklist: